Experience the Difference of Patient-Centered Care

 Michele Dein, Administrator

 Majaree (Jan) Moore is the Marketing Director at Old Mill Rehabilitation, with responsibility for marketing programs, brand management, business development and building strong relationships with administrators, physicians, case managers, and discharge planners.
 Prior to joining Old Mill Rehabilitation, she has worked in many aspects in the healthcare field including CNA for Children’s Hospital, New Patient Care Coordinator for Nebraska Medicine, Sr. Patient Transfer Coordinator for Air Methods, and Account Executive for Recover Health.

 Jan’s greatest strengths are her positive attitude, creativity, drive and leadership.
 She thrives on challenges, particularly those that expand the company’s reach.
 In 2010, Jan was recognized with the Spirit of Survivorship Award by American Cancer Society.

-Jan holds a bachelor’s degree from the University of Nebraska at Omaha and currently she is finishing her MBA from Bellevue University in Nebraska.
+Jan received her undergraduate degree in Communication from University of Nebraska at Omaha, and her MBA from Bellevue University.
 She lives in Omaha with her husband and their three children.
 In her free time, Jan likes to do photography and spend time with her family.

 Courtney received her doctorate of occupational therapy degree from Creighton University.
 She has over 7 years experience in the post-acute setting with emphasis on dementia and orthopedic conditions.
 Her favorite part of being an occupational therapist in this setting is developing unique treatment approaches to overcome potential barriers in order to allow patients to return home.